cjdbarlow/Part-One/sodium.md

 * **Resting Membrane Potential**
 Alterations in sodium concentration will affect intracellular potassium to a similar degree, which will alter the RMP.

-##Regulation
+##Regulation of Sodium and Water
-Total body Na<sup>+</sup> content is regulated to within 2%.
-Regulation of any system is typically a balance between **input** and **output**, however sodium intake is **essentially unregulated**.
-Sodium is therefore regulated by adjusting methods of elimination.
+Regulation of any system is typically a balance between **input** and **output**:
+* Sodium intake is **essentially unregulated**
+* Therefore, sodium concentration is a function of:
+	* Sodium elimination
+	* Sodium reabsorption
+	* **Water homestasis**
+	Control of total body water is a major mechanism to regulate sodium concentration.

+###Sodium Elimination
 Sodium is eliminated in:
 * Sweat and GIT
 Obligatory and not amenable to regulation.
   * Acclimatisation to hot environments improves the efficiency of sweating by reducing its tonicity, reducing sodium loss
 * GIT
 * Urine
-Regulation of sodium is predominantly via adjusting renal elimination, and is mediated primarily by **aldosterone**.

-###Urinary Elimination of Sodium
+	* Adjust renal elimination is the main mechanism to regulate sodium concentration
-Urinary elimination can be adjusted in two ways:
+	Can be performed in two ways:
 		* **Changes in GFR**
 		Changes in GFR due to hyper or hypovolaemia will (indirectly) adjust sodium elimination.
 Increased plasma volume increases GFR, and vice versa.
 		* **Changes in sodium reabsorption**
-This is the main mechanism for controlling sodium in euvolaemia.
+		This is the main mechanism for controlling sodium in euvolaemia, and is mediated primarily by **aldosterone**.

-####Sodium Reabsorption
+###Sodium Reabsorption
 Given that:
 * Normal glomerular filtrate is ~180L.day<sup>-1</sup>
 * The dominant osmole in glomerular filtrate is sodium